 Grilling can have pros.
-Grilling food outside during the summer (if you get the right grill) is actually more earth-friendly than cooking in your kitchen.
-Many grills cook very fast compared to say oven roasting.
-Grilling keeps your kitchen cool and thus energy use (and bill) low and beyond this grilling has a smaller impact than many other things we do (think leaving the TV on, driving, etc.).
+Grilling food outside, with the right grill, is actually more earth-friendly than cooking in your kitchen.
+Many grills cook very fast compared to, say, oven roasting.
+Grilling keeps your kitchen cool and thus your energy use (and bill) low.
+Grilling also has a smaller impact than many other things we do, such as commuting.

 There are various options when it comes to grills.
 You’ve got gas grills (propane or natural gas), charcoal grills, wood fire grills or just cooking over an open fire, solar cookers and electric grills.

-Solar cooking is hands down the most eco-friendly outdoor cooking choice but a solar cooker won’t really grill food as grillish as you might expect your typical barbecue food to be, but they get the job done and have a low footprint.
+Solar cooking is hands down the most eco-friendly outdoor cooking choice.
+A solar cooker won’t grill food as well as typical grill, but they get the job done and have a low footprint.
 You can even easily make your own solar cooker.

 Charcoal and wood grills are far less safe than gas grills in terms of human health and ozone health.
 The EPA cites charcoal grills as a direct contributor to ground-level ozone issues and the typical charcoal grill can release double the carbon into the area as a gas grill.
 The upside is that lump charcoal is made from renewable resources.
 If you choose a charcoal grill use natural lump charcoal not charcoal briquettes which contain additives, and make sure you use a charcoal chimney not lighter fluid, a choice that saves money and the ozone.